ManikantaSanjay/Emotion_Prediction_Kaggle_CNN/README.md

 # Emotion_Prediction_Kaggle_CNN
-## Facial Expression Prediction with CNN Model Architecture making use of Transfer Learning,Data Augmentation, Regularization Techniques.
+## Facial Expression Prediction with CNN Model Architecture making use of Transfer Learning, Data Augmentation, Regularization Techniques.

 ### :one: Description :
 i> The Kaggle Notebook file makes use of the CNN model architecture combined with Transfer Learning(Resnet-9).